The Deep Red Problem When Every Brand Chases the Same Differentiator

 How do I know if my brand has a real position?

 A real position changes decisions inside the business.
 It affects product choices, creative direction, merchandising, and who the brand chooses to serve.
-If it does not change behavior, it is probably a slogan with better lighting.
+If it does not change behaviour, it is probably a slogan with better lighting.

 What should a brand do first if it is stuck in deep red?